bignerdranch/Deferred/README.md

 let deferredInt: Deferred<Int?> = readString().map { $0.toInt() }
 ```

+`bind` and `map`, like `upon`, execute on a concurrent background thread by
+default (once the instance has been filled).  `bindQueue` and `mapQueue` are
+available if you want to specify the GCD queue for the closure to run on.

 ### Combining Deferreds

 There are three functions available for combining multiple `Deferred` instances: